ginganinjar/ginganinjar-monash-assignment7/generated_content/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-To assist users in creating a well formed readme.md document
+To help create a professional looking readme file quickly

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-none
+None

 ### Installing
-Clone and pull
+Clone and install

 ## 🎈 Usage <a name="usage"></a>